loganlITL/chrome_driver_updater/readme.txt

 class Version holds the main method which runs the program.

-If the program fails to download, it still attempts to post a link to the terminal for manual download.
+If the program fails to download the new version of ChromeDriver, it still attempts to post a link to the terminal for manual download.

 ******************HOW TO USE*****************